Douglas0207/React-in-23-days/README.md

 ---

-## 🔥 Let's gooo!
+## 🔥 Let’s Go!

 Every `[x]` is a step closer to becoming a React pro.
-Feel free to follow along or fork this repo and build your own journey! 💻🚀is a step closer to becoming a React pro.
-Feel free to follow along or fork this repo and build your own journey! 💻🚀
+Feel free to fork this and build your own learning roadmap 💻🚀